Piecewise linear structures on topological manifolds: Structures on Manifolds and Bundles

-\m Here the map $a$ in \eqref{a-b} induces the map $a_*: [X, TOP/PL] \to [X, F/PL]$.
-The left vertical arrow converts a morphism of $\RR^N$ -bundles into a morphism of $(S^N,*)$-bundles and regards the last one as a morphism of $(S^N,*)$-fibrations. \m For a finite $CW$-space $X$, the horizontal arrows turn into bijections if we stabilize the picture. i.e. pass to the limit as in \eqref{tpl-lim}.
-Furthermore, the bottom arrow is an isomorphism if $N>>\dim X$.
+\m Here the right vertical map $a$ in \eqref{a-b} induces the map $a_*: [X, TOP/PL] \to [X, F/PL]$.
+The left vertical arrow converts a morphism of $\RR^N$ -bundles into a morphism of $(S^N,*)$-bundles and regards the last one as a morphism of $(S^N,*)$-fibrations.

+For a finite $CW$-space $X$, the horizontal arrows turn into bijections if we stabilize the picture. i.e. pass to the limit as in \eqref{eq:tpl-lim}.
+Furthermore, the bottom arrow is an isomorphism if $N>\!\!>\dim X$.

-\begin{remark}\rm Actually, following the proof of the Main Theorem, one can prove that $TOP_m/PL_m=K(\ZZ/2,3)$ for $m\ge 5$, see \cite[Essay IV, \S 9]{KS}.
+\begin{remark}\rm Actually, following the proof of the Main Theorem, one can prove that $TOP_m/PL_m=K(\ZZ/2,3)$ for $m\geqslant 5$, see \cite[Essay V, \S 5]{KS2}.
 So, an obvious analog of \ref{stability} holds for $TOP$ also, and therefore the top map of the above diagram is a bijection for $N$ large enough.
-But, of course, we are not allowed to use these arguments here. \end{remark}
+But, of course, we are not allowed to use these a posteriori arguments here, until we accomplish the proof of the Main Theorem. \end{remark}

-\begin{remark} \rm 1.
-We can also consider {\it smooth} (=differentiable $C^\infty$) structures on topological manifolds.
-To do this, we must replace the words ``PL'' in Definition \ref{str} by the word ``smooth''.
+\begin{remark} \rm We can also consider {\it smooth} (= differentiable $C^\infty$) structures on topological manifolds.
+To do this, we must replace the words ``PL'' in Definition \ref{d:str} by the word ``smooth''.
 The related set of smooth concordance classes is denoted by $\td(M)$.

-The set $\sd(M)$ is defined in a similar way, we leave it to the reader.
+The set $\sd(M)$ of homotopy smooth structures is defined in a similar way: replace the words ``PL'' in Definition \ref{d:hstruct} by the word ``smooth''.

-Moreover, recall that every smooth manifold can be canonically converted into a PL manifold (the Cairns--Hirsch--Whitehead Theorem, see e.g \cite{HM}).
+Moreover, every smooth manifold can be canonically converted into a PL manifold (S.~Cairns and J.~Whitehead Theorem~\cite{Cai, W}, see e.g. \cite{HM}).
 So, we can define the set $\pd(M)$ of smooth structures on a PL manifold $M$.
-To do this, we must modify definition \ref{str} as follows: $M$ is a PL manifold with a compatible smooth boundary, $V_i$ are smooth manifolds, $h_i$ and $H$ are PL isomorphisms.
+To do this, we must modify definition \ref{str} as follows: $M$ is a PL manifold with a compatible smooth boundary, $V_i$ are smooth manifolds, $h_i$ and $H$ are PL isomorphisms. \end{remark}

+\m For convenience of references, we fix here the following theorem of Smale \cite{Sma}.
+Actually, Smale proved it for smooth manifolds, a good proof can also be found in Milnor \cite{Mi4}.
+However, the proof can be transmitted to the PL case, see Stallings \cite[8.3, Theorem A]{Stallings}.

+\begin{theorem} Let $M$ be a closed PL manifold that is homotopy equivalent to the sphere $S^n, n\geqslant 5$.
+Then $M$ is PL homeomorphic to $S^n$.